navajogit/vm_lin/README.md

 ```

-# 2 way to run startup with installing it to system scripts (sudo):
+## Seccond way to run startup with installing it to system scripts (sudo):

 ```
 # clone this repo: